My SWTPC Universal Tiger Poweramp, Early Tube Type Dynaco Preamp and 1962 Empire Turntable - 1973ish

-The diaphrams of these two 7 inch Kevlar Scanspeaks would be at the edge of a circular cavity (two cavities actually- one on each side), which according to the Audio Cyclopedia, is a less reactive enclosure shape than any variation of a rectangular shape cabinet.
+The diaphrams of these two 7 inch Kevlar Scanspeaks would be at the edge of a somewhat circular internal cavity (two cavities actually- one on each side), which according to the Audio Cyclopedia, is a less acoustically reactive enclosure shape than any variation of a rectangular shape cabinet.
 The curved walls on the front were made out of MDF with slots that go 90% of the way thru, which were then filled with RTV silicone rubber glue and lead buckshot, to add mass and thereby dampening to these walls.
-It was tricky, and is not recommended.
+Very labor intensive.
 On the inside, the curved walls were made of 'Sonotubes', which you get at the mason supply house.
 Sonotubes are used as moulds for pouring concrete by construction workers that are making pilons for freeway overpasses or whatever.
 The end to end resonance is broken up both by the seal half way down the cabinet, and the leaky but somewhat effective angled disks of MDF.
 The insides surfaces of all of my cabinets are covered with glued in, high quality felt-like under-carpet padding.
 When I can find some decent looking felt for the outside of the front, I will cover that too.
 I glue it on with a glue that never dries to the point of being brittle.
 Liquid nails or silicone rubber cement has been working well for me.

 A "mistake" is an opportunity to learn.